Eliciting reference measures of law-invariant functionals: Introduction

-While this derivative-based approach applies to the entropic risk measure, it does not extend to positively homogeneous law-invariant risk measures such as Value-at-Risk (VaR) or Expected Shortfall (ES) to be defined momentarily.
-Moreover, the available information is too limited to infer further properties of $\ph$, such as the parameter $\alpha$.

-The case of the Expected Shortfall can, however, motivate a different approach.
-Let us recall that the Expected Shortfall of a bounded random variable $X$ under the probability measure $\P$ and for a given level $\alpha\in[0,1)$ is
+To convey the core idea of our approach, we consider the prominent case of the Expected Shortfall (ES) risk measure as an illustration.
+Let us recall that the ES of a bounded random variable $X$ under the probability measure $\P$ and for a given level $\alpha\in[0,1)$ is

 where for $s\in(0,1)$

 Let $A$ be an event and denote its indicator by $\ind_A$.
 If the $\P$-probability of $A$ is small enough, i.e., less than $1-\alpha$, then

 Hence, if the reference measure $\P$ is atomless, it can be found by splitting each event $B$ into sufficiently many pairwise disjoint small pieces $A_1,\dots,A_n$ and computing